MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/connectors.md

      * @param config The configuration provided in connector.settings.json */
     initialize(config: any): Promise<boolean>;

     /**
      * Returns the configuration that should be passed to the experimentation connector
      * when it is initialized client-side
      */
     getConfigForClientSideInit(): Promise<any>;

     /**
-     * Initailizes the experimentation provider on the browser (client-side) so that
+     * Initializes the experimentation provider on the browser (client-side) so that
      * it may activate experiments for a user.
      *
      * @param config The config that is required to initialize the experimentation connector
      * client-side.
 The result of getConfigForClientSideInit() is passed into this method */ initializeClientSide(config: any): boolean;

     /**
      * Returns a list of all the experiments currently configured whether active or not.
      * This list will be cached and periodically refreshed.